DimABSA: Building Multilingual and Multidomain Datasets for Dimensional Aspect-Based Sentiment Analysis: Introduction

 As DimASTE and DimASQP are hybrid tasks requiring both categorical prediction and VA regression, the standard F1 score, widely used in ABSA, is insufficient to jointly assess these components.
 Thus, we propose a unified metric: the \textit{continuous F1 (cF1)} score, which incorporates VA prediction error into the F1 formulation.
 Experiments on the DimABSA subtasks with various large language models (LLMs) show that closed-source LLMs provide data-efficient baselines, while fine-tuned large-scale LLMs (70B and 120B) further improve performance.
 Both model families show performance variability across languages and domains, and still face challenges, particularly for low-resource languages.

-Our contributions are summarized as follows: \begin{itemize} [noitemsep, topsep=5pt] \item We introduce the DimABSA datasets with continuous VA scores, enabling fine-grained analysis across languages and domains. \item We design three subtasks to facilitate the transition from categorical to dimensional ABSA. \item We propose the cF1 score, a unified metric that integrates categorical and continuous evaluation into a single measure. \end{itemize} The dataset will be made publicly available.
+Our contributions are summarized as follows: \begin{itemize} [itemsep=1pt, topsep=3pt] \item We introduce the DimABSA datasets with continuous VA scores, enabling fine-grained analysis across languages and domains. \item We design three subtasks to facilitate the transition from categorical to dimensional ABSA. \item We propose the cF1 score, a unified metric that integrates categorical and continuous evaluation into a single measure. \end{itemize}